sslab-gatech/winnie/docs/walkthrough.md

 ### Step 5: Build Winnie:
 First, open the containing folder using File >> open folder.
-You should have the entire repository pictured in the soultion explorer by default, but can open the soultion explorer via View >> Soultion Explorer.
+You should have the entire repository pictured in the solution explorer by default, but can open the solution explorer via View >> Solution Explorer.

 ![soultionExplorer.png](./soultionExplorer.png)